 Also, in the USA alone there are 46,876 miles of interstate highways, just painting the breakdown lanes would provide us with 8 feet X 46,876 miles (5,280 feet in a mile) = 71 square miles of infrared reflective surface.
 We receive 93 watts per square foot of radiation from the sun.
 Assuming we paint them with an infrared coating that is 70% efficient at reflecting the 95% of the light that is visible and infrared, we would reflect 63 Watts per square foot back into the atmosphere.
 With 27,878,400 square feet in a mile, we would reflect 1,979,366,499 square feet*63 watts per square foot or 125 billion watts back into space.
 Or the equivalent of taking 249 coal fire plants out of commission.
 Remember that’s US highways only!
 The numbers would be huge if we could do the same for the world.

 Save Planet #2: Recycle all plastics

-This will pay for many of the other ideas outlined in this document with a one year investment of 546 Billion by the US for the machines.
-We could broker deals to use the money gained for these world changing solutions.
+This will pay for many of the other ideas outlined in this document with a one-year investment of 546 Billion by the US for the machines.
+We could broker deals to use the money gained from these world-changing solutions.
 The math is all worked out here for those who like looking at numbers!